Helene Fischer: Social engagement and political statements

 Fischer has generally refrained from making political statements in the past.
 However, she expressed clear opposition to discrimination, racism, hatred, and violence in an interview with the magazine "Stern".
 She described these as poisonous to society and called for the defense of democratic values, urging people to stand against extremism by participating in elections and resisting intimidation from antidemocratic forces.

 Her remarks sparked controversy among her fans, particularly among suspected supporters of the far-right party AfD in Germany, who subsequently spread hateful messages under her Instagram posts and criticized her.
 On the other hand, she also received support for her outspoken stance against racism and antidemocratic propaganda.
 Some users praised her for publicly taking a stand and positioning herself against the far-right, with some declaring themselves new fans because of her opposition to hatred and intolerance.
 Fischer is not the only celebrity to have spoken out in the "Stern" magazine.

-Other well-known personalities such as Udo Lindenberg, Collien Ulmen-Fernandes, Maite Kelly, Roland Kaiser, Mario Barth, Atze Schröder, Florian David Fitz, and Michael "Bully" Herbig have also expressed their opinions on social and political issues.